 - Cherry eye (rolling out of third eyelid and eversion of tear gland – due to prominent eyes)

-- Hip dysplasia (malformation of the hip joint causing pain and disability): breed mean score 13.5 (parents should be lower)
+- Hip dysplasia: breed mean score 13.5 (parents should be lower)

 - Eye disease: Hereditary cataract (HC) (annual testing)